 Treatment: Ovarian torsions are def a medical emergency that need treatment STAT.
 Otherwise, the ovary may die from blood loss.

 Fibroids are noncancerous nodules that pop up on the uterus’ lining or wall — usually symptom free.
-Most won’t even know they’re there, but for some, fibroid pain can be intense as hell.
+Most won’t even know they’re there, but for some, fibroid pain can be intense.

-Fibroids can also lead to heavy period bleeding and extended periods.
+Fibroids can also lead to heavy period bleeding and long periods.
 They can also trigger:

 - dull, persistent, or sharp pelvic pressure and pain